hook-easy-form/hook-easy-form/README.md

-  valid // true when the form is valid (has no validation errors), false otherwise. disabled // boolean, calculated from required properties runValidate // takes a name and runs all validations functions belongs to this field
+  valid // true when the form is valid (has no validation errors), false otherwise. disabled // boolean, calculated from required properties runValidate // takes a name and runs all validations functions belongs to this field getProps // takes a name, some object with params(optional), and boolean value for exclude not valid Dom attr (optional) => returns object with future props for element
 ```

 ## Contribute